szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1680:** Make Stiletto of Demarchess +2 very slightly more powerful and bleed every hit

 This component makes the weapon try to stun the victim with a probability of 25% instead of 20%.
 Inspired by the sadistic story behind the weapon, it also causes bleeding every hit, similar to Gnasher, inflicting 2 extra piercing damage, as well as 2 more per round for 3 rounds.

+**Component 1681:** Make Elements' Fury +2 slightly more powerful

+This component makes this dagger a bit more powerful in the following ways:

+- Damage dice number against elementals improved by 1: 2d4
+- Elemental resistance improved by 10% while holding it.
+- Random elemental damage improved to 2

+**Component 1682:** Make Acid-Etched Dagger +2 generally more powerful and act as +3

+This component makes this weapon one of the few +3 weapons in the expansion, acting in every way as a +3 weapon, as well as:

+- Hits with dagger also deal 1d3 acid damage (improved from 1).
+- 20% chance of causing 1d3 acid damage per round for 3 rounds (improved from 1, 15% chance), as well as reducing AC for 3 rounds

 </details>